jorshali/ai-for-developers/part2/README.md

-# AI for developers, not data scientists - part 2
+# The Busy Developers Guide to GEN AI - part 2

-## Use JavaScript to stream LLM responses from a REST service
+## Stream your LLM Responses

 The cool typing effect you see in ChatGPT makes it feel responsive.